 To combat this, one of the best things you can do is learn to delegate.
-If you are fortunate enough to still have employees (even if it’s just a skeleton crew!), consider training them to take on some of the additional work you have taken on.
+If you’ve continued operating as a “one-man band” through the end of 2021, consider training other employees to take on some of the additional work you have taken on.
 Even if it takes a bit of time to do the initial training, it will save you tremendous time and peace of mind down the line.

 Making It Happen

 A few tools that can help are a system to manage and oversee delegated tasks, as well as an online training program.
 If budgets are tight, you could come up with a free system as simple as “text me when you complete X task.”
 Just be cognizant that this can feel a bit micro-manage-y to employees, so you may want to minimize this to key tasks.

 On the other hand, if you’re using a system like SDP Connect, you can take advantage of our Workflows module to easily send tasks and view completion statuses from within your payroll portal.

 When it comes to training, an easy solution is to document and archive processes in your company intranet.
 Or, for a more robust solution, you can create and assign trainings through a Learning Management System (LMS) like SDP Learn.
 The added bonus of this is you can streamline training for your entire team, track progress, and incorporate both company training and state-mandated trainings like harassment prevention.